Kasper Munkholm

 Table of Contents

-3 taxation rules that can affect your deployed employees
+Global mobility tax: 3 rules that can affect your deployed employees

 There is often an economic incentive for employees to be deployed to sites in other countries, for longer durations at a time.
 But the economic compensation might be reduced if the employees personal taxation is increased, due to the taxation rules in both home and host country.